appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

-# Inline Editing
+# Setup Table Inline Editing

 This page shows you how to add and edit Table data directly from the UI through inline editing.

-1).
-How to update Table data directly from the UI

-2).
-How to Edit cells in the table widget

-3).
-How to Update and Add Data to Rows in Table widget

----

 <VideoEmbed host="youtube" videoId="eIecDfvSOsU" title="" caption=""/>